First Component Sales to Multi-Beam Mask Writer Manufacturers

 JEOL’ｓ technology admitted by the world

 The most difficult thing in a series of development was “to develop the component and JEOL instruments concurrently.” says Sato.

 “Since there are always several projects running in parallel, I had difficulty allotting my time and energy properly.
 I finally made it, supported by colleagues and friends.
 When I see the mechanism that I have designed works properly, I feel happy.
-If this stage sells well, as in the case of IMS, I will feel much happier.
-Good sales of the stage mean our technology is admitted by the world, that makes me feel rewarded.”
+If the products involved in development sells well, as in the case of IMS, I will feel much happier.
+Good sales of the product mean our technology is admitted by the world, that makes me feel rewarded.”

 As for the future perspective, Sato says, “first of all, it is necessary to complete the components of on-going projects.”